mnater/Hyphenopoly/docs/Config.md

 ````
 The first script tag loads `Hyphenopoly_Loader.js` which registers the global object `window.Hyphenopoly`.
 This is the one and only global that is set by Hyphenopoly.

-In the second script tag Hyphenopoly gets configured.
+In the second script tag, Hyphenopoly gets configured.
 This also runs every step necessary to hyphenate the page.

-To configure Hyphenopoly you pass an object with the values defined here to the function `Hyphenopoly.config()`.
-The settings in this object have multiple layers and each layer (if present) has mandatory and optional settings.
+To configure Hyphenopoly, you pass an object with the values defined here to the function `Hyphenopoly.config()`.
+The settings in this object have multiple layers, and each layer (if present) has mandatory and optional settings.

 The first layer contains settings for the general behavior of Hyphenopoly_Loader.js (`require`, `handleEvent` etc.).
-This first layer may contain a property `setup` wich contains the second layer.
+This first layer may contain a property called `setup` which contains the second layer.

 The second layer defines the behavior of Hyphenopoly.js.
 There are global settings (like `defaultLanguage`, `safeCopy` etc.) that are independent of the respective element selectors.
-And there are selector based settings (like `minWordLength`, `leftmin` etc.) that apply only to the given selectors.
+And there are selector-based settings (like `minWordLength`, `leftmin` etc.) that apply only to the given selectors.

 ## Calling Hyphenopoly.configure
-In most cases you'll call `Hyphenopoly.configure()` just once at the beginning of the pageload.
-In some cases (e.g. if a user changes the language of the site) you need to call this function again (and again).
+In most cases, you'll call `Hyphenopoly.configure()` just once at the beginning of the page load.
+In some cases (e.g. if a user changes the language of the site), you need to call this function again (and again).

 On every call of `Hyphenopoly.configure()` the settings are extended or overwritten and, if necessary, new .wasm-files are loaded.